-US Travel Restrictions: Where Can Americans Volunteer Abroad Right Now?
+Where Can US Residents Volunteer Abroad Right Now?

-The US recently announced a new set of recommendations around international travel for Americans based on vaccination status.
+The United States has a set of recommendations around international travel for Americans, which is based on vaccination status.

 So, where can you volunteer abroad with IVHQ right now with limited or no quarantine required?